How Much RAM Do You Really Need?

 Here’s a quick smartphone guide:

-• 4GB: For budget Android phones we have this; does what you need it to do for basic tasks, but may lag when you try to run too many at once.
+4GB: For budget Android phones; does what you need it to do for basic tasks but may lag when you try to run too many at once.

-• 6GB to 8GB: For mid range phones.
-We have what you need for social media, light games, and app switching.
+6GB to 8GB: For mid-range phones.
+Good for social media, light games, and app switching.

-• 12GB to 16GB: In top of the range Android phones.
+12GB to 16GB: Top-of-the-range Android phones.
 For power users and gamers.
 Too much for the average user.

 Signs You Need More RAM